tinacms/tina.io/content/blog/using-tinacms-with-nextjs.md

 ### Configure TinaCMS in App 🔆

 With Next.js, there is an [`App` class component](https://nextjs.org/docs#custom-app) that initializes pages.
-We need to override this component to wrap every page in a `Tina` component that will provide access to the `cms` instance.
+We need to override this component to wrap every page in a `TinaProvider` component that will provide access to the `cms` instance.

 Following along with the [Tina documentation:](https://tinacms.org/docs/nextjs/bootstrapping)